 The Lake Champlain Underwater Historic Preserve provides public access for divers to some of the Lake's historic shipwrecks.
 The system is designed to protect these irreplaceable historic resources both from anchor damage and artifact collecting.
 With the continued cooperation of the recreational diving community these wrecks will be available for generations of divers to enjoy.

-Champlain II (though with a replacement mooring ball)
+Champlain II with a replacement white mooring ball

 Lake Champlain's Historic Preserve system works and succeeds only with your cooperation.
 The protection of historic shipwrecks and safety of other divers is your responsibility.